Venison Stew – whether slow cooked or pressure cooked, this flavorful stew is sure to warm every heart and stomach.

 - 1/2 cup cubed celeriac (or 3 stalks celery)

 - 3 garlic cloves

 - 2 bay leaves

 - 12 juniper berries, crushed*

 - 1 cup red wine (good drinking wine, not cooking wine)

 - 4 cups beef stock

 Season venison with salt and pepper.
 Dust with flour.
 Fry in mixture of olive oil and lard or butter until brown, about 3 minutes.

 Add onions, carrots, celeriak, garlic, bay leaves, juniper berries, thyme and wine.
-Cook for several minutes, until alcohol evaporates.
+Cook the stew for several minutes, until alcohol evaporates.